spark3dp/print-simulator/README.md

 ##Registering to use the printer

-*	Click “New Token” to have the printer connect to the server and retrieve a registration code.
-The simulator stores registration codes in local storage and does not have to call the server if it already has a stored registration code.
+1. Click “New Token” to have the printer connect to the server and retrieve a registration code.

-*	Call the Printer Register API (in the Print API's Printer Registration section).
+2. Call the Printer Register API (in the Print API's Printer Registration section).
 The following example uses the Postman REST client (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
 ```
 POST /api/v1/print/printers/register HTTP/1.1